Written by Seo Jung Lee, Associated Licensed Marriage and Family Therapist (USA)

 Let’s talk and reflect about it.
 Together.

-If you want to learn more about family therapy services provided by AHS, please contact us at at 02-749-7915 / [email protected] / Kakao ID: AHSInquiry.
+To learn more about couple’s therapy services provided by AHS, please contact us at at 02-749-7915 / [email protected] / Kakao ID: AHSInquiry (English only).